 Marvel Unlimited is the Star Wars comic publisher’s subscription service.
 Think of it as like Netflix/Spotify but for Marvel comics.
 The comics are released on the service six months after they’re released for individual purchase (either physically/digitally).

 They’ve got the entire canon Marvel Star Wars back catalogue in their library plus anything they’ve released under the Legends banner.

 Released this week:

-Journey to Star Wars: The Rise of Skywalker: Allegiance #4
+Star Wars: The Rise of Kylo Ren #1

-Happy reading and may the Force be with you, always.
+As always, happy reading and may the Force be with you.

 Alex Newman is huge Star Wars fan and loves to keep up to date with the canon.
 He’s also loved movies for as long as he can remember.
 He’s a massive Disney and superhero fan but will watch anything.
 He’s worked at a cinema, a comic book store and at Disney World but is currently working in radio in London!